-- Is the payment card a credit card or debit card?
+- Is the payment card a credit card or a debit card?

 - What type of card is being processed?
-For example, is it a business card, rewards cards, or personal debit card?
+For example, is it a business card, rewards card, or personal debit card?

 - How is the payment accepted?
 Is the card present and swiped at a brick-and-mortar store or entered online in a card-not-present transaction?